jackdamnielzz/maasisovm/cline_docs/website_analysis.md

 ## Sitemap and Robots.txt

 Based on this analysis, a new `sitemap.xml` file was created, listing all the main pages of the website.
 A new `robots.txt` file was also created, disallowing access to the `error_docs` and `cline_docs` directories, and including the sitemap location.

+## HTML Structure and Schema

+The `index.html` file was updated to include the following:

+-   Added more specific schema.org properties to the existing `Organization` schema, such as `logo`, `address`, and `telephone`.
+-   Improved semantic HTML structure by wrapping the main content in a `<main>` element and using `<article>` elements for the sections.
+-   Added ARIA attributes to improve accessibility.